 All things considered, it is important for call center reporting to keep track of this number and keep it as low as possible.

-Calls handled measures the total number of interactions taken by individual agents.
+Calls handled measure the total number of interactions taken by individual agents.
 It does not include abandoned calls most of the time.
-When looking at calls per agent, this number can also be narrowed down to dials-per-hour.
+This number can also be narrowed down to dials-per-hour when looking at calls-per-agent.

-Tracking this KPI can help improve individual agent productivity—which in turn enhances the effectiveness of the outbound call operation as a whole.
+Tracking this KPI can help improve individual agent productivity — enhancing the effectiveness of the outbound call operation as a whole.

 This metric measures how accurate call volume forecasts were, during specific time intervals.
 As with schedule adherence, this information is key for staffing and scheduling purposes in call center reporting.